ptarmiganlabs/butler-docs/content/en/docs/about/butler-family.md

 [github.com/ptarmiganlabs/ctrl-q](https://github.com/ptarmiganlabs/ctrl-q)

+## Projects with not-so-active status

+The following tools are no longer actively maintained, but they are still available on GitHub.
+If you find them useful, feel free to use them.

 ### Butler CW

 Butler Cache Warmer.
 Cache warming is the process of proactively forcing Sense apps to be loaded into RAM, so they are readily available when users open them.
 Using Butler CW is an easy way to make your end users' experience of Sense a little better.

+Now that client-managed Qlik Sense has its own cache warming feature (as of 1st half 2024), Butler CW will eventually be phased out.

 [github.com/ptarmiganlabs/butler-cw](https://github.com/ptarmiganlabs/butler-cw)